Real-Time Events (SSE)

 Overview

 The SSE endpoint streams real-time updates without polling.
-It uses the standard browser EventSource API.

 Endpoint: GET /api/v1/sse